teresalves/teresalves.github.io/content/blog/03-malicious-links/index.md

   noindex: false # false (default) or true
 ---

 I remember panicking when I was younger whenever I opened a malicious website or clicked those big green buttons that said "CLICK ME".
-I guess that this is a bit embeded in us but we don't really know why we do it.
+And then I closed it right away, in panic.

 Now that I have a bit more context I started looking into what exactly happens when you click them.